2007 J.League Division 2

-The 2007 J. League Division 2 season is the 36th season of the second-tier club football in Japan and the 9th season since the establishment of J2 League.
+The 2007 J. League Division 2 season was the 36th season of the second-tier club football in Japan and the 9th season since the establishment of J2 League.
 The season began on March 3 and ended on December 1.

 In this season, thirteen clubs competed in the quadruple round-robin format for the top two promotion slots.
 Farther, the third placed-finisher participated in the Pro/Rele Series for the promotion.
 There were no relegation to the third-tier Japan Football League.